Rutgers, The State University of New Jersey

 - Summer session: results for all sessions distributed in the last week of August

-- Winter session: results distributed prior to the start of the Spring semester
+- Winter session: results distributed at the start of the Spring semester

 - Will the online format change the faculty rating?
 Will students who do not attend class but respond to the survey bias the outcome?